 Unlike being an intermediary to sellers’ products, OLX approach is totally different.
 Its prime earning is driven through advertisements, sponsored links and listings, Google Custom Search Engine.

-Most of the OLX’s profit is generated from Google Ads Monetisation as the company is affiliated to different partners which are interlinked to Google and many other advertisement agencies that act as major ad suppliers and mediators for the website.
+Most of the OLX’s profit is generated from Google Ads Monetisation as the company is affiliated to different partners which are interlinked to Google and many other advertisement and digital marketing agencies that act as major ad suppliers and mediators for the website.
 All the advertisements work in association with the OLX website whereas the content is displayed on the official site itself.
-Do note that the number of ad units varies per the webpages.
+Do note that the number of ad units varies per web page.

 Brand advertisements on television also result in bringing a high level of web traffic to the website thereby generating more revenue.
-For the typical online ads, Google AdWords strategies result in profitable results such as Cost Per Click (CPC), Cost Per Thousand Impressions (CPM) and Cost Per View against the video ads that are displayed on the homepage as well as product listing page.
+For the typical online ads, Google AdWords strategies result in profitable results such as Pay Per Click (PPC) Cost Per Click (CPC), Cost Per Thousand Impressions (CPM), and Cost Per View against the video ads that are displayed on the homepage as well as product listing page.

 If a seller updated a classified listing against a particular product, it ends up in last of the list as more products are listed.
 This can be a loss to a seller whose product mightn’t even be displayed on the first page but, to avoid such a situation, the seller has to pay a certain amount to keep the product appearing on the top of the first page.
 This way, the option is a source of revenue for both seller and OLX.